“This isn’t a crater. It’s a makhtesh .”

 After a short hike back up to the top and some fun ledge photos, it’s now time to get into the Jeep — sorry, Land Rover — for the off-roading tour into the makhtesh.

-While the ride is naturally bumpy, it’s less focused on the freak out factor and more on providing information and photo opportunities, as we see a random-looking blue water beach (called the Stone Wind Water Site), sections of the Israel National Trail and even do some foraging for wild arugula.
+While the ride is naturally bumpy, it’s less focused on the freak out factor and more on providing information and photo opportunities, as we see a random-looking blue water beach (called the Stone Wind Water Site), sections of the Israel National Trail (also mentioned in my Israel solo female travel guide) and even do some foraging for wild arugula.

 Location: Ramon Crater, Be’er Sheva, Israel